aghstrategies/com.aghstrategies.usermover/README.md

 ![User Mover Form](/images/userMover.png)

-On Submit of the form you will recieve a success message if everything went as expected and an error message if it did not.
+On Submit of the form you will receive a success message if everything went as expected and an error message if it did not.

 ## TODOS:

-1. Ensure that the email address attached to the user is on the civicrm contact
+1. Ensure that the email address attached to the user is on the CiviCRM contact
-2. Deal with the uf_name in a logical way
+2. Deal with the `uf_name` in a logical way
-2. Add help text/improve display to let user know more about the consequences of their actions
+3. Add help text/improve display to let user know more about the consequences of their actions
+4. Write get all users for drupal and joomla
-3. Add confirmation to ensure user understand consequences of their actions
+3. Add confirmation page to ensure user understands consequences of their actions
 9. Add link to user land